🇧🇬

 📋 Requirements (6)

-• Valid biometric passport (valid for at least 3 months beyond planned departure)
+• Valid biometric passport (valid for at least 3 months beyond planned departure from Schengen area)

 • Passport issued within the last 10 years